San Francisco’s Must-See Sites And Top Things To Do

 Mild year round temperatures make San Francisco a great place to visit anytime.
-The city is well-known to be chilly and foggy so bring a jacket no matter what time of year.
+Despite that city is still well-known to be chilly and foggy so bring a jacket no matter what time of year you visit.
 Temperatures stay between 59-68 degrees most months of the year, However, the very best time to come to the Bay Area is between the end of September and until the end of October.
 The fall months are warmer than the summer, with clear skies, very little rain and you will be right in time for “crush” season in wine country.

 Golden Gate Bridge

 Completed in 1937 this world-famous landmark bridge blends perfectly with the Marin headlands and is painted “International Orange”.
 This beautiful bridge can be best photographed from the entrance to the bridge, Baker Beach, or from below at Crissy Field.
 Walking or biking across the bridge offers breath-taking views of Marin, the city, and surrounding area.
-Take note of the unique art deco columns up close.
 Also, the bridge is not in Golden Gate Park as one might assume, it is located at the northern tip of Park Presidio.
 There is a toll fee to drive from Marin (north) to the City.
 Driving South to North (toward Marin) is free & biking/walking is free.

 The Golden Gate Park

 The 1,000 acre park contains many museums, culturally significant destinations and is host to annual festivals like Outside Lands, Strictly Blue Grass and Wanderlust.
 Some of the best sites are the De Young Museum, The Japanese Tea Garden, The Botanical Garden, Academy Of Sciences, and Stow Lake where pedal boats are for rent.
 Biking is a great way to get around the park, or there is free bus on weekends.
-The far west end of the park will bring you to Ocean Beach, where views of the Cliff House will be to your right.
+At the far west end of the park is Ocean Beach, where views of the Cliff House Restaurant will be to your right.
 The far east end is also the beginning of Haight street.
 If 60’s nostalgia is of interest, walk along Haight street where time stands still, you will still find smoke shops, records shops and off-beat hippy shops.

 Palace Of Fine Arts

 Erected in 1915 for the Panama-Pacific Exposition this structure has become one of the most visited and recognized landmarks in the city.
 Late morning and early afternoon will grant the best lighting for photography.
-This is an extremely popular place for wedding, engagement and Quinceñera photo shoots because of the monumental European architecture.
-Also, a top picnic and people watching spot along the grassy slopes.
+This is an extremely popular place for wedding, engagement and Quinceñera photo shoots because of the monumental Neoclassical architecture.
+The lawn area is a top picnic and people watching spot alongside the grassy slopes.
 This is an easy add-on stop if you do the bike ride to Sausalito.

 Home to perhaps the best shot of the Golden Gate Bridge and a terrific sunset spot.
-Located in the Park Presidio near the bay’s outlet.
-Look for whales, sharks (I’ve seen two here), seals, and the far end are… errrr…naked people, mostly older men.
+The Beach is located in the Park Presidio near the bay’s outlet.
+Keep an eye out for whales, sharks (I’ve seen two here), seals, and the far end are… errrr…naked people, mostly older men.
 Steer clear unless you want and eye-full, even on cold days.
 Above Baker Beach and walking toward GG bridge there are trails that curve through the cliffs of Fort Scott, these trails will pass several fortified emplacements from the 1800’s.
 Walking this trail brings you to the parking lot and entrance to the Golden Gate Bridge.